ning-wang1/ning-wang1.github.io/_pages/about.md

 I am an assistant professor in the [Department of Computer Science and Engineering](https://www.usf.edu/engineering/cse/) at the University of South Florida (USF).

-My research interests include federated learning, network intrusion detection, adversarial machine learning, and differential privacy.
+My research interests include federated learning, network intrusion detection, adversarial machine learning, differential privacy, and LLM application in cybersecurity.